 Whisking flour with baking powder and baking soda.

-Step 1: Preheat the oven to 425ºF.
-Line a 12-cup muffin pan with paper liners or generously spray the cavities with nonstick cooking spray.
+Step 1: Whisk the dry ingredients.
 In a medium bowl, whisk together the flour, baking powder, cinnamon, baking soda, and salt.

 Stirring milk and oats together in a medium bowl.

-Step 2: In a separate large bowl, stir together the oats and milk.
+Step 2: Combine oats and milk.
+In a separate large bowl, stir together the oats and milk.
 Let stand for 10 minutes.

 Stirring oats with milk, eggs, oil and brown sugar in a glass bowl.

-Step 3: To the oats and milk, add the brown sugar, oil, and eggs.
+Step 3: Mix wet ingredients.
+To the soaking oats and milk, add the brown sugar, oil, and eggs.
 Stir to combine.

 Stirring chocolate chips in flour with wet oat mixture.

-Step 4: Add the flour mixture and stir together just until combined.
+Step 4: Combine.
+Add the flour mixture and fold together just until combined.

 Muffin batter divided in a muffin pan and toppings added to the tops.

-Step 5: Divide the batter among the muffin cups in the muffin tin.
+Step 5: Fill muffin tin.
+Divide the batter among the prepared muffin cups in the muffin tin.
 You can top the batter with a few extra add-ins and/or sprinkle with extra oats or coarse sugar, if desired.

 Oatmeal muffins cooling on a wire rack.

-Step 6: Bake for 7 minutes.
-Reduce the oven temperature to 350ºF and continue baking for 12 to 15 minutes or until a cake tester comes out mostly clean and the centers are springy to the touch.
-Let the muffins cool in the pan for a few minutes.
-Transfer to a wire rack and let cool completely or serve warm.
+Step 6: Bake.
+Place in the preheated oven and bake at 425ºF for 7 minutes.
+Reduce the oven temperature to 350ºF and bake for another 12 to 15 minutes, or until a toothpick inserted in the center comes out mostly clean.
+Cool in the pan for a few minutes, then transfer to a wire rack or enjoy warm.

 • Do NOT over mix batter: Stir the wet and dry ingredients together by gently folding them with a large spoon or spatula.
 Do not use a whisk.
 Over mixing the batter can produce tough muffins.